Such815/Discord-M1/README.md

 # Discord-M1
-A native version of the Discord web app for Apple Silicon Macs
+A native version of the Discord web app for Apple Silicon Macs.

+Currently in Development